gvwilson/sdxpy/src/binary/index.md

 pack('5s6s', 'hello', 'Python')
 ```

-but how do I know how to unpack 5 characters then 6?
+but how do we know how to unpack 5 characters then 6?
 The trick is to save the size along with the data.
 If we always use exactly the same number of bytes to store the size,
 we can read it back safely,